 Where To Stay In Santa Barbara

-A luxury option that has an impressive rooftop pool and Finch & Fork, an excellent on-site restaurant serving American comfort food with local ingredients.
+A four-star hotel that has an impressive rooftop pool, a health club and Finch & Fork, an excellent on-site restaurant serving American comfort food with local ingredients.
+Locate right off of State Street, there are an excellent selection of restaurants, bars and shops nearby.
+A short 1.5 mile walk takes you to the beach.